boldbi/boldbi-docker/README.md

 > Windows: `-v D:/boldbi/nginx:/etc/nginx/sites-available`<br/>
 > Linux: `-v /home/boldbi/nginx:/etc/nginx/sites-available`

-Once, the Bold BI container started to run, you can check the directory in your host machine.
+Once the Bold BI container has started to run, check the directory in your host machine.
 The `boldbi-nginx-config` file will be generated there.
 You can configure the Nginx inside the container using this file.

 ## Environment Variable